redBorder/redborder-documentation/docs/guides/integrations/zabbix.md

 ![Configuring redBorder Web UI to Use the Zabbix API](images/zabbix_step_1.png)

 !!! warning "About period configuration"
     Zabbix integration is designed to be executed periodically.
-Once the worker is started, it will run periodically.
-However, on the start of the worker, the process will be executed immediately.
+Once the worker is started, it will run **periodically**.
+However, on the start of the worker, the process will be executed **immediately**.

 ## Asset Enrichment